Alig96/nzombies/README.md

 	- Real Nazi Zombie models and sounds for the zombies?
 	- Perk Bottle view model animations built-in?
 	- More Wonder Weapons built-in?
+	- Fix some entities not saving properly (mainly Player Handler and RBox Handler)